dataspecer/ds-wdoi/source/preprocessing/README.md

         $> python p_identification_separation.py latest-all.json.gz

 - Output:
-  - Separated classes and propeties files in the folder of script execution.
+  - Separated classes and propeties files in the `output` directory.
     - `classes.json.gz`
     - `properties.json.gz`
     - Each output file contains an json array where on each line is a Wikidata entity.

-  - Statistics summaries files in the folder of script execution.
+  - Statistics summaries files in the `output` directory.
     - `classes-property-usage.json`
       - Contains property usage summary for each class with probabilities.
     - `properties-domain-range-usage.json`